6 Unforgettable Tuscany Itineraries: Your Guide to Exploring Italy's Most Beautiful Region

 Day 3: Montalcino and Brunello

-- Journey to Montalcino, home of the prestigious Brunello di Montalcino
+Montalcino, home of the prestigious Brunello di Montalcino

-- Tour the imposing 14th-century fortress
+- Tour the imposing 14th century fortress

-- Visit iconic wineries like Biondi-Santi (the birthplace of Brunello) or Castiglion del Bosco
+- Visit iconic wineries like Biondi Santi (the birthplace of Brunello) or Castiglion del Bosco

 - Learn about the strict production methods that make Brunello so special